Renmark

 PROFILE FAQ

-Renmark has limited levels of nearby infrastructure activity, ranking in the 13thth percentile nationally
+Renmark has limited levels of nearby infrastructure activity, ranking in the 4thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting this region: Jane Eliza Waterfront Estate, Project EnergyConnect, SA Water Capital Work Delivery Contracts, and SA Public Housing Maintenance and Services Contracts are key projects; the following details those most relevant.
+AreaSearch has identified one major project likely to impact this region.
+Key projects include Jane Eliza Waterfront Estate, Project EnergyConnect, SA Water Capital Work Delivery Contracts, and SA Public Housing Maintenance and Services Contracts.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.